 Morphed's long-video-to-shorts workflow covers the Vizard core — upload long video, AI finds the moments, word-timed captions burn in, vertical crops export clean — with two structural advantages.
 First, transcript-based control: the AI's clip picks are editable by selecting text, so non-talking-head content doesn't get mangled by an automatic scorer.
 Second, the credit pool is shared with an entire creative platform — video generation, image tools, slideshows — instead of a clipping-only meter.

-Pros: watermark-free results on free credits; transcript editing for precise cuts; captions styled for TikTok/Reels; credits never stranded in a single-purpose tool.
+Pros: watermark-free results on paid plans (guided free start to try); transcript editing for precise cuts; captions styled for TikTok/Reels; credits never stranded in a single-purpose tool.

 Cons: no direct social-account scheduling yet; newer clipping engine than the incumbents.